Yachting in Italy: A captain, owner, guest and crew guide

 It is illegal for foreign yachts to charter in Italy.
 Anchoring is not permitted in the Strait of Messina and there are anchoring restrictions around the Italian coast, with yachts unable to anchor within 200nm of a beach or 100m of the coastline.

-Further details can be obtained from your yacht agent.
-To search for a suitable yacht agent in Italy, click here.
+Further details can be obtained from your local yacht agent.